-Washington College was recently awarded a grant from the Maryland Highway Safety Office to work with the Maryland State Police (MSP) to provide data and analysis to support MSP’s newly created DUI Detachment.
-The mission of the DUI Detachment is to reduce impaired driving in the Baltimore and D.C. metropolitan areas of Maryland.
-To support this effort, analysts at Washington College are using multiple data sources to develop a linear risk terrain model, to help identify road segments that should be targeted for saturation patrols in order to reduce DUI incidents.
+Washington College was awarded a grant to work with MHSO and the Maryland State Police (MSP) to provide data and analysis to support MSP’s newly created DUI detachment unit, SPIDRE Team.
+The mission of the SPIDRE Team is to reduce impaired driving in the Baltimore and D.C. metropolitan areas of Maryland.
+To support this effort, analysts at Washington College are utilizing multiple data sources in order to develop a linear risk terrain model; the goal of this model is to help identify road segments that should be targeted for saturation patrols in order to reduce DUI incidents.

 Washington College supports MSP and MHSO by providing these agencies with monthly geospatial analysis reports to help aid the newly created SPIDRE Team.
 In addition to working with MSP, Washington College receives data from a variety of law enforcement agencies throughout the state in order to create the most effective analyses possible.
 Our analysts provide quarterly alcohol-related geospatial maps for Anne Arundel, Baltimore, Montgomery, and Prince George’s counties.
 It is the goal of the Washington College GIS Program to better enable the Maryland State Police to reduce impaired driving in the state of Maryland.

 In order to best understand DUI incidents, our analysts work in conjunction with members of the Maryland Highway Safety Office, Maryland State Police, Prince George’s County Police Department, Baltimore County Police Department, Howard County Police Department, Anne Arundel County Police Department, Maryland Department of Public Safety and Correctional Services, as well as additional law enforcement agencies.

 Traffic Records Improvement